skhg/pyleapcard/README.md

  ## Tests
  `python ./tests/tests.py`

+## Troubleshooting
+This library attempts to give helpful error messages, but can't cover all cases.
+If something isn't working, the first step is usually to use your browser to ensure that you can login to the Leap Card website manually using the same credentials.
+If this works, then it might be the case that the Leap Card website itself has changed, and the web scraping code in this library no longer works.
+This is likely to occur over time as the website is updated.

+If you wish, you can report an issue with details of the problem, what you've tried to do to fix it, and your intuition on what might be the root cause.

  ## Contributing
  Fork this repo, make some changes and create a new pull request!
+All contributions and shared efforts are appreciated.